St. Matthew’s Viking, Alberta: The Mission Continues

 As a broad group, we have been determined that St. Matthew’s would not only be preserved as a historical building – but be fittingly used.
 As a result, we have held since October of 2023 a traditional “Harvest Festival”, a “Service of Lessons and Carols”, and a Palm Sunday service, again all using the BCP.
 This past Trinity Sunday we held an open house where the doors were opened for “Enter- Rest – Pray” in the wonderful Anglican tradition of the same.
 With each service we have had visitors that included former parishioners who had not been back to Viking for a service in many years, those who enjoy the beauty of the traditional BCP liturgy, and area residents.
 Services have been scheduled in the afternoon to allow folks to attend their own various denominational services on Sunday morning – and then join us at St. Matthew’s for a traditional liturgy and fellowship that always includes teatime afterwards prepared by the wonderful host volunteers of the Viking Historical Society.
 We have been blessed to raise well over $15,000 from these events towards the continued preservation of St. Matthew’s.
 Work has continued at the church during the summer of 2024, and these efforts will of course be ongoing.

-We have inherited virtually all of the original furnishings and alter guild linens and hangings at St. Matthew’s, and with seating for around 60, it makes a perfect chapel for continued services, small weddings, and related events.
+We have inherited virtually all of the original furnishings and altar guild linens and hangings at St. Matthew’s, and with seating for around 60, it makes a perfect chapel for continued services, small weddings, and related events.
 There is a small loft in the bell tower ideal for musicians as well.
 We welcome all who are interested in sharing our continued work and efforts.

 While I am pleased that there are many church buildings across the country that have now been preserved in parks and museums – it strikes me that none of these should be just “museum churches”.
 These buildings, a standing testament to our rich Anglican heritage, just are not the same without the beautiful words from our Book of Common Prayer being used within them, just the way that I believe God intended.
 We are so pleased to be able to continue that opportunity at St. Matthew’s from time to time, celebrating this heritage in a meaningful way and continuing the mission that our forefathers began here.